- Yoga & Ayurveda Reisen

 Wide, airy and comfortable yoga clothes are recommended.
 We are in a very traditional region, so the clothes should be body covering.
 If you like, you can get a yoga uniform in the ashram yourself.
 Please specify this in advance.

-The rooms are clean, large and have attached bathrooms.
+The rooms are clean, large and have some bathrooms, some with clean shared bathrooms.

 What to bring